A Founder's Guide to 15 Active Biotech VCs

 Image of EcoR1 Capital - Top VCs in Biotechnology

-The firm supports companies across their entire lifecycle, from early venture stages through to post-IPO.
-Their portfolio includes companies that have reached major milestones, such as Apellis Pharmaceuticals, which received FDA approval for a key treatment, and Jazz Pharmaceuticals.
+The firm invests across a company's lifecycle, from early venture rounds to the public markets.
+Their portfolio includes companies that have achieved significant milestones, such as Apellis Pharmaceuticals, which received FDA approval for a key treatment, and Jazz Pharmaceuticals.

 • Industries of focus: Biotechnology